Runtii/Runtii/README.md

 - 👋 Hi, I’m @Runtii
-- 👀 I’m interested in history, gaming and programming
+- 👀 I’m interested in gaming, history and programming
 - 🌱 I’m currently learning JavaScript on ReactJS framework and I'm studying IT on Lublin University of Technology as for masters degree.
 - 💞️ I’m looking to collaborate on JS projects
 - 📫 How to reach me: my mail address - albertto.ap@gmail.com